shiv669/code-review-system/README.md

 4. The author closes the session when review is complete
 5. No further changes are allowed after closure

-All actions are validated against system state to prevent invalid transitions.
+All actions are validated against explicit system state to prevent invalid transitions.

 ---